 *Ed: This is based on Kappes’ admittedly limited reading of the “prepurification” and searches on digital databases for the term, not its treatment in first millennium sources as I have detailed elsewhere.
 See here and here.

 We can already see right off the bat that Kappes’ historical analysis is based on mostly conjecture and little evidence.
 He arbitrarily implicates Saint John of Damascus, even though he admittedly found nothing relevant in his teachings pertaining to the purification of angels.
-Kappes might have not even read many of Damascene’s works as he admits that he simply did a database and index search into a word and came up empty.
+Kappes might have not read many of Damascene’s works as he admits that he simply did a database and index search into a word and came up empty.
 Someone who has thoroughly read the Damascene would be able to confirm or deny such a specific idea in his writings.
 On another occasion, he was interviewed concerning his Mariology and was confused (or agitated) when posed with a teaching of the Damanscene’s statement that the Theotokos turned from passions in Exposition of the Orthodox Faith, something seemingly inconsistent with the view the Theotokos lacked concupiscence.
 This also indicated that he had not seriously interacted with this most important of Damascene’s works, at least in his Mariology research.